jess-bennett/personal-portfolio/README.md

 ## Technologies used
 * [Bootstrap](https://getbootstrap.com/)
-    * Bootstrap css and JS used for grid layout and modals
+    * Bootstrap CSS and JS used for grid layout and modals
 * [FontAwesome](https://fontawesome.com/)
-    * FA JS used for icons
+    * FA JS used for icons.
+Initially, the CSS file was used but this didn't work for the SVG icons, so the JS file was used instead.
 * [JQuery](https://developers.google.com/speed/libraries)
-    * Google hosted library used for menu active scroll function and animation on scroll function
+    * Used for menu active scroll function and animation on scroll function
 * [Favicon](https://favicon.io/)
     * Used to create site’s favicon

 ## Testing

 The first stage of testing was conducted by willing family members.
 This was to check usability - whether navigation was clear and user stories met.
 Feedback regarding usability was good.
 Some errors were identified (mainly due to the different devices used for testing) and fixed.
-An overview of these can be found at the end of the [wireframe document](project-files/user-centric-project-wireframe.pdf)
+An overview of these can be found at the end of the [wireframe document](documentation/user-centric-project-wireframe.pdf)
 Code was tested using external sites.
 Functionality testing was carried out manually.

 ### Code Testing

 Testing was conducted via Validator.w3.org and jigsaw.w3.org/css-validator.
 Some errors were found during initial testing and fixed.
 Two warnings remain in place (one for html and one for css) however, no action has been taken on these as they do not affect the performance of the site.
-Full details can be found [here](project-files/user-centric-project-testing.xlsx)
+Full details can be found [here](documentation/user-centric-project-testing.xlsx)

 ### Functionality Testing